MKXX1/Tigris/README.md

 Video Tutorial later.

 ## Troubleshooting
-If program crashes when trying to play sound and the wrong font is displayed, then move the "utils" folder to the folder with the executable file
+if the sound does not play, try deleting the mod .pak files If program crashes when trying to play sound and the wrong font is displayed, then move the "utils" folder to the folder with the executable file

 ## Licenses